The sweet potato plant is easy to grow and can be a great addition to any home garden.

 How to Grow Sweet Potatoes

-When planting sweet potatoes, choose a sunny area with soil that drains well.
+When planting sweet potatoes, choose a sunny spot with well-draining soil.

 Also, make sure you give them enough room to spread out.
-The plants also require soil with a pH of 5.8 to 6.0 [1].
+The plants also require soil with a pH of 5.8–6.0 [1].

 Watering

-Sweet potatoes need a consistent water supply—about one inch of water per week—during their growing season.
+Sweet potatoes need a consistent water supply—about 1 inch per week—during their growing season.
 Also, keep the soil moist; never allow it to dry out completely.

-Mulching with organic material like straw can also help conserve moisture in the soil.
+Mulching with organic materials, such as straw, can also help conserve soil moisture.

 Fertilizer

-You also need to make sure that the soil has enough fertilizer for crop growth.
+You also need to ensure the soil has enough fertilizer for crop growth.
 Sweet potatoes require adequate nutrients for healthy growth.

-Potassium is also important for sweet potato growth.
-Potassium helps ensure that the plants take up water and nutrients, so make sure your fertilizer has enough potassium in it as well.
+Potassium is also vital for sweet potato growth.
+Potassium helps plants absorb water and nutrients.
+So, ensure your fertilizer has enough potassium.

 On the whole, root and tuber crops need phosphorus to survive.
 It is essential for producing healthy tubers.

-As a result, a balanced 10-10-10 fertilizer will ensure that your plants get the right amount of nutrients for optimal growth and health.
+As a result, a balanced 10-10-10 fertilizer will ensure your plants receive the right nutrients for optimal growth and health.

 Garden Pests

-A few common garden pests that will go after sweet potatoes include root maggots, wireworms, leafhoppers, Colorado potato beetles, and flea beetles.
+Sweet potatoes can attract several garden pests.
+These include root maggots, wireworms, leafhoppers, Colorado potato beetles, and flea beetles.

-Each pest feeds differently, so it’s important to understand their behavior in order to protect your crops.
+Each pest feeds differently, so it is essential to understand its behavior to protect your crops.

 Plant Diseases

-Some of the common plant diseases that can affect sweet potatoes include root-knot nematodes, fusarium wilt, black rot, potato scab, bacterial soft rot, early blight, and late blight [2].
+Common plant diseases that can affect sweet potatoes include root-knot nematodes, Fusarium wilt, black rot, potato scab, bacterial soft rot, early blight, and late blight [2].

-In order to avoid these issues, it’s important to practice good crop management techniques such as crop rotation and using organic fungicides when needed.
+To prevent these problems, practice good crop management.
+Use techniques like crop rotation and apply organic fungicides when necessary.

 Harvesting

-Sweet potatoes will usually be ready for harvest three to four months after planting.
+Sweet potatoes are usually ready for harvest three to four months after planting.

 To tell if they’re ready, look at the vines and leaves.
 When they start to turn yellow, the sweet potatoes are ready for harvest.

-Use a garden fork or spade to loosen up the soil around the roots and carefully lift out the tubers, being careful not to bruise them.
+Use a garden fork or spade to loosen the soil around the roots, then carefully lift out the tubers, taking care not to bruise them.

 Next, brush off any dirt that’s clinging to them.
 They’re now ready to eat or store.